Copyright © 2003 - 2006 DORSCH Consult

 DCMMS installation.

 Load the AdministrativeArea, Village and Landmark shapefiles to the database.
-This can be done using the shapefile loader of the DCMMS application (Section 3.1, “GIS Data Loading”) or using the following commands from the commandline:
+This can be done using Gshp2pgsql (Section 2.3.1, “GIS Data Loading”) or using the following commands from the commandline:

 set PGCLIENTENCODING=WINDOWS-1256 psql -d dcmms -U postgres -h localhost -f administrativearea.sql psql -d dcmms -U postgres -h localhost -f village.sql psql -d dcmms -U postgres -h localhost -f landmark.sqlIn this case, the commands have to be executed in the